akashcheema00/Accident-Detection-and-Alert-System/README.md

 # Accident-Detection-and-Alert-System
-Building an Android Application to automate the accident detection task and call the emergency services nearby in KOTLIN
+An Android Application to automate the accident detection task and message the emergency services and contacts with the victim's location
+Language used is KOTLIN